uvmain/zene/README.md

 - `getApiKeys` Accepts a `userId` parameter.
 Only admins can get API keys for other users.
 - `deleteApiKey` Requires one or more `id` parameter(s).
 Accepts a `userId` parameter.
 Only admins can delete API keys for other users.

+## Installation
+- create a `.env` file using `.env.example` as a guide
+- copy the `docker-compose.yml` file into the same directory, and update the mount points as required
+- `docker compose up -d` to pull the image and run the container in the background

 ### Tech stack
 - `Sqlite` database
 - `Go` backend